reymon359/book-sentences/the-pragmatic-programmer/README.md

 Working closely with users; they are part of your team... ..._pair programming or mob programming:_... ...It’s a powerful way of working together that transcends endless meetings, memos, and overstuffed legalistic documentation prized for weight over usefulness.

+> Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.
+> — 1967, Melvin Conway

+The social structures and communication pathways of the team and the organization will be mirrored in the application, website, or product being developed.

+Development teams that include users will produce software that clearly reflects that involvement, and teams that don’t bother will reflect that, too.

+_Pair programming_ is one of the practices of eXtreme Programming that has become popular outside of XP itself... ...There are many benefits to pair programming.
+Different people bring different backgrounds and experience, different problem- solving techniques and approaches, and differing levels of focus and attention to any given problem.

+_Mob programming_,... ...It’s an extension of pair programming that involves more than just two developers.

+Here are just a few tips to get started:
+- Build the code, not your ego.
+It’s not about who’s brightest; we all have our moments, good and bad.
+- Start small.
+Mob with only 4-5 people, or start with just a few pairs, in short sessions.
+- Criticize the code, not the person.
+“Let’s look at this block” sounds much better than “you’re wrong.”
+- Listen and try to understand others’ viewpoints.
+Different isn’t wrong.
+- Conduct frequent retrospectives to try and improve for next time.

+### Topic 48 The Essence of Agility